Financial sustainability

 Day Nursery Relief

-Premises in Scotland that are used wholly or mainly as a day nursery can apply for 100% relief from Non-Domestic Rates (NDR).
-Non-Domestic Rates are paid by business, public sector and third sector organisations unless exempt.
+Premises in Scotland that are used wholly or mainly as a day nursery can apply for 100% relief from non-domestic rates (NDR).
+Non-domestic rates are paid by business, public sector and third sector organisations unless exempt.

-To get this relief your premises must be used only as a nursery school or mainly as a nursery school.
+To access this relief your premises must be used only as a nursery school or mainly as a nursery school.
 You can check with your local council to see if you're eligible or to apply.
 More information can be found at Day Nursery Relief.

 Sustainable rates for providers delivering funded early learning and childcare